Tutoring Services & Academic Support

 (American Sign Language tutor) Mayra has been amazing.
 If it wasn't for her, I would have been kicked out of my program.
 She's fun to work with and genuinely wants you to succeed.

-In-Class Tutoring (ICT) is just what it sounds like: a tutor works in the classroom, during designated lab times.
+In-Class Tutoring (ICT) is just what it sounds like: A tutor works in the classroom, during designated lab or collaboration time.
 ICT tutors have already successfully completed the course with good grades.
-They attend class and help students working on assignments during lab time.
+They attend class and help students working on assignments during the lab or collaboration portion of class.

 This type of tutoring has been used sparingly at MATC because the classroom is the instructor's domain.
 In fact, ICT doesn't happen in any course unless the instructor requests it, approves it, and is present during the ICT sessions.
-Classes must have hands-on lab time.
+Classes must have hands-on lab or collaboration time for working on assignments.

 Our most public example of ICT is in the Barber and Cosmetology (BARCOS) program.
 People who use the services of the student-staffed Edge of State salon at the Downtown Milwaukee campus get to watch tutors at work, helping BARCOS students apply the techniques taught in class.
-We also use ICT in American Sign Language, Spanish, audio, photography and biology.
+We also have used ICT in courses like American Sign Language and biology and in programs like Computer Gaming & Simulation and Cardiovascular Technology.

 Participation is voluntary and open to all students in the course.